yuyln/Stuffed_Algebra/README.md

 ```

 ### Vector Expressions
-`my::Vec` uses expression templates to accept an easier typing without any overhead.
+`stuff::Vec` uses expression templates to accept an easier typing without any overhead.
 The following expressions and their definitions are available:
 ```c++
 vector_1+vector_2: the trivial sum of two vector, sum each element of vector_1 with the respective element on vector_2. vector_1 - vector_2: same thing as the sum, but with subtraction.